777arc/textbook/content/frequency_domain.rst

    :align: center
    :target: ../_static/fft-block-diagram.svg

 We will only be dealing with 1 dimension FFTs in this textbook (2D is used for image processing and other applications).
-So you can think of the FFT function as having one input: a vector of samples, and one output: the frequency domain version of that vector of samples.
-The size of the output is always the same as the size of the input, so if I feed 1024 samples into the FFT, I will get 1024 out.
-But the confusing part is that the output will always be in the frequency domain, and thus the "span" of the x-axis if we were to plot it doesn't change based on the number of samples in the time domain input.
-Let's visualize that by looking at the input and output arrays, and the units of their indices:
+For our purposes, think of the FFT function as having one input: a vector of samples, and one output: the frequency domain version of that vector of samples.
+The size of the output is always the same as the size of the input.
+If I feed 1,024 samples into the FFT, I will get 1,024 out.
+The confusing part is that the output will always be in the frequency domain, and thus the "span" of the x-axis if we were to plot it doesn't change based on the number of samples in the time domain input.
+Let's visualize that by looking at the input and output arrays, along with the units of their indices:

 .. image:: ../_static/fft-io.svg
    :align: center
    :target: ../_static/fft-io.svg

-Because the output is in the frequency domain, the span of the x-axis is based on the sample rate, which we will dive into next chapter.
-What happens when we use more samples for the input vector is that we get a better resolution in the frequency domain (in addition to just processing more samples at once).
-We don't actually "see" more frequencies by having a larger input, the only way would be to increase the sample rate (decrease the sample period :math:`\Delta t`).
+Because the output is in the frequency domain, the span of the x-axis is based on the sample rate, which we will cover next chapter.
+When we use more samples for the input vector, we get a better resolution in the frequency domain (in addition to processing more samples at once).
+We don't actually "see" more frequencies by having a larger input.
+The only way would be to increase the sample rate (decrease the sample period :math:`\Delta t`).

-So how do we actually plot this output?
+How do we actually plot this output?
 As an example let's say that our sample rate was 1 million samples per second (1 MHz).
 As we will learn next chapter, that means we can only see signals up to 0.5 MHz, regardless of how many samples we feed into the FFT.
 The way the output of the FFT gets plotted is as follows:

 .. image:: ../_static/negative-frequencies.svg
    :align: center
    :target: ../_static/negative-frequencies.svg

-This will always be the case; the output of the FFT will always show :math:`\text{-} f_s/2` to :math:`f_s/2` where :math:`f_s` is the sample rate.
-The output will always have a negative portion and positive portion, assuming the input was a complex number (which is usually the case in DSP).
+It is always the case; the output of the FFT will always show :math:`\text{-} f_s/2` to :math:`f_s/2` where :math:`f_s` is the sample rate.
+The output will always have a negative portion and positive portion, assuming the input was a complex number (which tends to be the case in DSP).

 ********************
 Negative Frequencies
 ********************

 What in the world is a negative frequency?
-For now, just know that they have to do with using complex numbers (imaginary numbers), and that there isn't really such thing as a "negative frequency", it's just a representation we use.
+For now, just know that they have to do with using complex numbers (imaginary numbers)--there isn't really such thing as a "negative frequency".
+It's just a representation we use.
 Here's an intuitive way to think about it.
 Consider we tell our SDR to tune to 100 MHz (the FM radio band) and sample at a rate of 10 MHz.
 In other words, we will view the spectrum from 95 MHz to 105 MHz.
 Perhaps there are three signals present:

 .. image:: ../_static/negative-frequencies2.svg
    :align: center